 - Choose CBD oil sourced from organic hemp.
 DO NOT use products with CBD sourced from Chinese-grown hemp.
 It’s toxic!
 China is a notoriously polluted country with very few regulations for crop growers, so the presence of pesticides and other contaminants in food products from that country is common.
 Also good to know – CBD oil is never organic of sourced from marijuana because it takes a lot of pesticides to grow.

 - Choose CBD oil that has been created using the whole plant, not just the seeds.
 It is commonly described as full spectrum, which means the molecules of the “whole plant’ remain intact.
-This means that the oil contains many types of CBD – cannabinol (CBN), cannabicyclol (CBL), tetrahydrocannabivarin (THCV) and cannabichromevarinic acid (CBCVA).
+This means that the oil contains many types of CBD – cannabinol (CBN), cannabicyclol (CBL), tetrahydrocannabivarin (THCV), cannabichromevarinic acid (CBCVA), plus many others.
 Some scientists have found evidence that full spectrum whole hemp CBD oil may offer an “entourage effect,” meaning that a product with all forms of CBD works better because they enhance each other.

 - Look for treats that have been lab tested by an independent, third-party to ensure 100% safety and efficacy for your pets.

-- While CBD is shown to be non-toxic even at extreme doses (your dog could probably eat a whole bag of treats and be fine, albeit super relaxed) , make sure you read the back of the treat package for dosage instructions.
+- While CBD is shown to be non-toxic even at extreme doses (your dog could probably eat a whole bag of treats and be fine, albeit super relaxed) , make sure you give your pet the correct dosage.

 - If you are interested CBD in place of your dog’s current prescription, please consult with your vet first.
 Some vets are still skeptical about CBD but at least you will be more informed about your choice.
 There are cases where prescribed drugs are the only sure and effective way to treat something.